Defining a new HTTP method: HTTP QUERY

 You can use this to support complex querying in any language you like, from GraphQL to SQL to OData.
 Of course the server needs to understand whichever query language you're using, and you should indicate the format clearly in the Content-Type header of the request to make that possible.

 This is especially interesting for GraphQL.
 GraphQL currently falls perfectly into the above trap, supporting both GET requests or POST requests, but with awkward caveats in either case.
-Moving to SEARCH for read-only GraphQL requests would improve the UX significantly, and could allow GraphQL to better integrate with built-in HTTP features like caching in future.
+Moving to QUERY for read-only GraphQL requests would improve the UX significantly, and could allow GraphQL to better integrate with built-in HTTP features like caching in future.